joelparkerhenderson/ways-of-working/doc/focus/index.md

 Focus can be improved via occasional breaks.

-Try the Pomodoro technique: Set a timer so you do 25 minutes of focused work, then set a timer so you do 5 minutes of break.
+Try the Pomodoro technique.
+Set a timer so you do 25 minutes of focused work, then set a timer so you do 5 minutes of break.
 After four rounds, set a timer so you do a longer break of 30 minutes.

+Try the Dash techniques.
+A time-based dash example is "I will work on this for 1 hour" or "I will work on this until 11:00".
+A unit-based dash example is "I will write 5 pages of my document" or "I will complete 20% of my weekly quota".

 See also: